Gyroelongated square bicupola: Construction

 The gyroelongated square bicupola is constructed by attaching two square cupolae on each base of octagonal antiprism, a process known as gyroelongation.
 This construction involves the removal of octagons, and replacing them with cupolae.
-As a result, this polyhedron has twenty triangular and ten square faces.
-The Johnson solid is the convex polyhedron with all of its faces are regular, and the gyroelongated square bicupola is one of them, enumerated as $J_{45}$.
+As a result, this polyhedron has twenty-four triangular and ten square faces.
+The Johnson solid is the convex polyhedron with all of its faces regular, and the gyroelongated square bicupola is one of them, enumerated as $J_{45}$.

 Properties

 Given that the edge length $a$, the surface area is: